Eat in Hong Kong like a MasterChef

 Deng G

-Deng G opened its original Hong Kong branch in 2016, having already established a name for itself in Shangai.
+Deng G opened its first Hong Kong branch in 2016, having already established a name for itself in Shangai.
 The restaurant spans the second and third floors of a building in Wan Chai; you'd miss it if you didn't look up.
-Deng G specialises in the numbing spice and fierce fragrances of Sichuan cuisine, with Chef Deng Huadong recognised for sharing nuanced flavours.
-Start with slippery, spicy dumplings, chilli-marinated ox tongue and aptly-named mouth watering chicken, before moving onto minced pork noodles, camphor and tea smoked duck and a huge bowl of sizzling mandarin fish braised with fire engine-red chillies.
+Deng G specialises in the numbing spice and fierce fragrances of Sichuan food, with chef Deng Huadong recognised for sharing the cuisine's nuanced flavours.
+Start with slippery, spicy dumplings, chilli-marinated ox tongue and aptly-named mouth-watering chicken, before moving onto minced pork noodles, camphor and tea smoked duck, or a huge bowl of sizzling mandarin fish braised with fire engine-red chillies.
 The restaurant also stocks more than 30 varieties of baijiu alongside Chinese-inspired cocktails.

 Floor 2, 147 Queen's Road East, Wan Chai, Hong Kong, elite-concepts.com